 Oy, that’s a lot to keep track of.
 Luckily, there are plenty of natural, non-toxic deodorant options.
 That means you can battle B.O. while still allowing your body to remove toxins through sweat and without putting other inflammation-contributing ingredients into your lymph nodes like synthetic or chemical fragrances.
 We’re not going to get into epigenetics here, so we’ll focus on the other two contributing factors: hygiene and diet.

 First up, hygiene.
 Here are some simple, tried-and-true ways to reduce odor:

 Wipe down your armpits (in the shower or just at the sink!)

 Apply a few drops of vinegar, tea tree oil, or witch hazel to clean underarms.
 They’re natural antibacterial agents and sterilizers that can reduce stink-causing bacteria.

 Next, diet.
-Turns out, your body odor can worse after consuming certain foods.
+Turns out, your body odor can be worse after consuming certain foods.
 The biggest culprits are:

 High sulfur or allium foods like broccoli, cabbage, onion, and garlic.

-Processed foods (they raise your cholesterol and lack the important molecule chlorophyll, which helps aromatize bad smells in the body.)
+Processed foods: They raise your cholesterol and lack the important molecule chlorophyll, which helps aromatize bad smells in the body.